 Many quality addiction treatment facilities will contact prospective clients’ insurance companies directly to get firm answers on what coverage entails.
 Since navigating the insurance coverage process can be tricky, it’s often helpful to have your treatment center handle some of the details for you.

-River Oaks Treatment Center is now in-network with Humana and accepts many other private insurances on an out-of-network basis.
+River Oaks Treatment Center is now in-network with Humana, Aetna, and First Health, and accepts many other private insurances on an out-of-network basis.
 If you’re interested, you can verify your benefits below.

 Public Insurance Options